-With the modem router powered on, use a pin to press and hold the RESET button on the rear panel of the modem router for about 8 seconds until all LEDs turn off momentarily, then release the button.
+With the modem router powered on, press and hold down the WPS/RESET button on the rear panel of the modem router for 8 seconds until all LEDs turn back on momentarily, then release the button.

 Note: Once the modem router is reset, the current configuration settings will be lost and you will need to reconfigure the modem router.